webgpu-native/webgpu-headers/doc/articles/Multithreading.md

 The `webgpu.h` API is thread-safe (when multithreading is supported).
 That is, its functions are reentrant and may be called during the execution of other functions, with the following exceptions:

 - Encoder objects (@ref WGPUCommandEncoder, @ref WGPUComputePassEncoder, @ref WGPURenderPassEncoder, and @ref WGPURenderBundleEncoder) are not thread-safe.
 Note these objects appear only in their own methods.
-    - Additionally, in Wasm, note these objects may be thread-locked as discussed above.
+    - Additionally, in Wasm, these objects may be thread-locked, as discussed above.
 - API calls may not be made during @ref WGPUCallbackMode_AllowSpontaneous callbacks.
 See @ref CallbackReentrancy.

 The following _are_ thread safe: